ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
   in the morning sun

-  In a golden haze as daylight fades petals, spent, drift gently down
+  In a golden haze
-  Caught by a breeze
-  rest on the ground
+  as daylight fades

-  Those left behind cup their face
+  Poppy petals cup their face
   Closing, in a tender embrace.
   Silence falls as the evening stills
   Poppy lanterns light up the fields.